Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

 Schema description coverage is only 25% (only 'embed' described).
-The description does not explain projectId, page, or perPage parameters, leaving the AI to infer them.
-With low coverage, the description should compensate but fails to clarify parameter meaning.
+The description adds no parameter details: it doesn't explain projectId, page, perPage defaults, or how to use embed.
+With low coverage, the description should compensate but fails to do so.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.